Watershed 101: Why Salt Lake City's Snow Tastes So Delicious

 WHERE ARE DOGS ALLOWED IN THE WASATCH?

 It can be frustrating to leave the pooch behind when you visit our beautiful watersheds, but there are plenty of places to recreate with your four-legged friend(s).
 For a few mountain bike trails to tackle with your pooch -- Click Here.
 As always, please clean up after your dog to keep the trails safe and beautiful for everyone.
-Please don't leave any dog doo bags behind, it creates a smelly and unsavory experience for other trail users!
-If your dog packed it in and pooped it out, it's YOUR responsibility to pack it out.
+Please don't leave any poop bags behind, it creates a smelly and unsavory experience for other trail users!
+If your dog packed it in and pooped it out, it's YOUR responsibility to pack it out and not leave it on the trail where other users might encounter it or step on it.

 • Bonneville Shoreline Trail